In Conclusion WCC

 justification to act.
 Hence, the age old practice of pointing to Holy books and their questionable

-interpretation as sufficient justification to wage war is clearly suicidal and hence no longer
+interpretation as sufficient justification to wage war is clearly suicidal

 acceptable.